tristanloper/yt-transcriber/README.md

 * WhisperX for local transcription and diarization
 * pyannote for speaker diarization
-* yt-dlp for audio download
+* yt-dlp for media download
 * ffmpeg for audio conversion
+* browser-cookie3 for browser session cookie access